mh-akbary/Image-Denoising-Project/README.md

 ## Evaluation Metrics

-The performance of the filters was evaluated using three image quality metrics:
+The performance of the denoising methods was evaluated using three image-quality metrics.

-### MSE

-Mean Squared Error (MSE) measures the average squared difference between the original and filtered images.
+### Mean Squared Error (MSE)

+MSE measures the average squared difference between the original image and the filtered image.

-Lower MSE indicates a smaller reconstruction error.
+**Lower MSE indicates lower reconstruction error.**

-### PSNR

-Peak Signal-to-Noise Ratio (PSNR) measures the quality of the reconstructed image.
+### Peak Signal-to-Noise Ratio (PSNR)

+PSNR measures the similarity between the original and reconstructed images.

-Higher PSNR generally indicates better image quality.
+**Higher PSNR generally indicates better reconstruction quality.**

-### SSIM

-Structural Similarity Index (SSIM) measures the structural similarity between the original and filtered images.
+### Structural Similarity Index (SSIM)

+SSIM measures structural similarity between the original and filtered images.

 Values closer to 1 indicate greater structural similarity.

 ## Experimental Procedure

-The experiment follows these main steps:
+The project follows the following workflow:

-1. Load the image dataset.
+1. Load the grayscale image dataset.
-2. Visualize different noise types.
+2. Generate and/or load images containing different noise types.
+3. Visualize the original image and its noisy versions.
-3. Select test images.
+4. Select test images for visual analysis.
-4. Apply different denoising filters.
+5. Apply the Mean, Gaussian, Median, and Bilateral filters.
+6. Test different filter kernel sizes.
-5. Evaluate the filtered images using MSE, PSNR, and SSIM.
+7. Calculate MSE, PSNR, and SSIM for the filtered images.
-6. Rank the filters based on their performance.
-7. Evaluate the filters on all 300 images.
+8. Evaluate the filters across all 300 images.
-8. Calculate the average performance for each filter.
+9. Calculate the average performance of each filter.
+10. Generate comparison tables and visualization charts.
-9. Compare the results for all noise types.
+11. Compare filter performance across all seven noise types.

 ## Results

-The performance of the filters was compared separately for each noise type.
+The results were evaluated separately for each noise type.

 The results include: